Violence Prevention Tools

 * This fact sheet is targeted directly to youth.

 Bullying Prevention Workshops

-The school bullying prevention workshops below were developed by experts at Children's Hospital of Philadelphia and are specifically geared towards parents and educators of elementary school-aged youth.
+The school bullying prevention workshops below were developed by experts at Children's Hospital of Philadelphia and are specifically geared towards parents of elementary school-aged youth.
 Watch and download the presentations and resources below that provide strategies and support for key bullying issues.